tri-cods/github-pages/sections/02-repo.md

 # Creating a GitHub Repository

 In this section, we'll discuss how to create a GitHub repository for your project in order to store, manage, and publish your work.
 A repository is a unit of organization (think a directory or folder of files) where all of the materials related to a single project can be stored in the cloud.
 Every time that you add or edit a file in the repository, Github will keep a record of what changes were made and by whom: Github is designed for collaboration, so you can make changes to a text while someone else is working on the same document.
-Different versions (branches) of a text can be developed and then merged.
-You can easily undo changes.
-You can easily publish your repository as a website using GitHub pages.
+Different versions (branches) of a text can be developed and then merged -- it cultivates an intentional practice of collaboration as changes are packaged and labeled.

 In this section, we will: